OXID-eSales/graphql-configuration-access/README.md

 A good starting point is to check the [How to use section in the GraphQL Base Module](https://github.com/OXID-eSales/graphql-base-module/#how-to-use)

+## Blocking modules from deactivation via GraphQL

+The file module_blockilst.yaml contains a list of modules which are necessary to handle configurations or de/activate modules via GraphQL or should be blocked for deactivation via GraphQL in general.
+Modules like ``oe_graphql_base`` and ``oe_graphql_configuration_access`` are listed there.

 ## Testing

 ### Linting, syntax check, static analysis